smart-edge-open/specs/doc/openness_howto.md

 #### EdgeDNS for applications deployed in On-Premise mode

 All applications(VMs and containers) deployed in On-Premise mode can leverage DNS resolution of EdgeDNS service configured through the Controller.
-Only entries that match the `mec` domain(e.g `service.local.mec`) can be resolved by deployed applications.
+Only entries that match the `local.mec` domain(e.g `service.local.mec`) can be resolved by deployed applications.
 All entries that are provided to EdgeDNS service can be resolved by data plane clients.

 ## Deploying OpenVINO application